-Supporting Families NZ is a national organisation that specialises in providing support for families and whānau who have a loved one with mental health challenges.
+Yellow Brick Road is a national organisation that specialises in providing support for whānau who have a loved one experiencing mental health challenges.

-After 40 years of experience working with people around New Zealand, we know that if family and whānau of a loved one experiencing mental distress are correctly supported and empowered, the path they walk has a greater potential to lead to restored wellbeing.
+After 40 years of experience working with people around New Zealand, we know that if the family of a loved one experiencing mental distress are correctly supported and empowered, the path they walk leads to increased wellbeing for the whole whānau.